Approximate Quantum Compiling for Quantum Simulation: A Tensor Network based approach: Results

 \section{Results}

 We now present our results of the simulations using the $AQCtensor$ algorithm.
+In this section we consider the application of $AQCtensor$ to the family of Hamiltonians defined in equation (\ref{hxyz}) and we leave the discussion of longer range Hamiltonians to appendix \ref{app:beyond_1D}.
 We consider two paradigms; firstly we compare Trotterized circuits and optimized circuits of equal depth and measure their respective fidelities with the ``ground-truth" circuit, i.e. the Matrix Product State corresponding to the state generated by a Trotterized unitary with a very small time step $dt$.
 We will show that the fidelities of the optimized parametric circuits are significantly and consistently larger than the Trotterized circuits with equal circuit depth (left panel of Figure \ref{fig:results}).
 Secondly, we compare Trotterized circuits and optimized circuits with similar fidelities and compare their circuit depths (right panel of Figure \ref{fig:results}).
 We find that the optimized circuits can achieve roughly equal fidelities to the Trotterized circuits with half the circuit depth.
 We consider three Hamiltonians in the class of models defined in equation (\ref{hxyz}): 1) randomly generated coefficients 2) the XXX Hamiltonian and 3) the XXZ Hamiltonian - see the caption in Figure \ref{fig:results}.
 We define the following notation: \begin{itemize} \item $\ket{a_1}$: The state generated by the optimized parametric circuit in Figure \ref{paramcircuit2}. \item Number of layers $l$ in Ansatz: in Figure \ref{paramcircuit2} there are $l=2$ layers. \item $\ket{t_1}$: The state generated by the Trotter circuit in Figure \ref{fig:trott2}.
 The time step used to generate this state is given by the total time divided by the number of layers/Trotter steps. \item Number of Trotter steps: the analogue of the number of layers in the Ansatz circuits.
-In Figure \ref{fig:trott2} there are $3$ Trotter steps. \item $\ket{t1\_gt}$: the ``ground truth" generated by classical Tensor Network simulations of deep Trotter circuits, i.e. small time steps.
+In Figure \ref{fig:trott2} there are $3$ Trotter steps. \item $\ket{t^{(gt)}}$: the ``ground truth" generated by classical Tensor Network simulations of deep Trotter circuits, i.e. small time steps.
 We take a time step $dt$ that is $10$ times smaller than the time step used to generate $\ket{t_1}$. \end{itemize} The simulations were run on Xeon E5-2699, v4, 2.2 GHz machine with 44/88 cores/threads and took several hours each.
-We used the Qiskit MPS simulator - we believe that runtime can be decreased significantly by improving the performance of this simulator.
+We used the Qiskit Aer MPS simulator - we believe that runtime can be decreased significantly by improving the performance of this simulator.
+We used the L-BFGS classical optimizer to minimize the cost function in our simulations.
+We found that convergence of the cost function was enhanced by prepending the L-BFGS optimizer with a few steps of the ADAM optimizer.